SmoothHeadApe69/Sorting-Algorithms/README.md

 Place the item in a sorted partition array.
 **This is done recursively of course**

+                                                    7. Counting Sort

+Is a stable algorithm that sorts the elements of an array by counting the number of occurrences of each unique element in the array.
+The counts are stored in an auxiliary array and the sorting is done by mapping the counts as an index of the auxiliary array.
+Space complexity: O(n+k), where k is the
+Time complexity; Worst case: O(n+k)
+            Average case: O(n+k)
+Data structure: Array List

-                                                    7. Radix Sort
+                                                   8. Radix Sort sort

 Is an algorithm that sorts the elements by first grouping the individual digits of same place value **into a linked list**.
 It then sorts the elements according to their increasing or decreasing order.
 It is only used to sort numbers.
 Space complexity: O(n+2)^2
 Time complexity; Worst case: O(n * k/d)
             Average case: O(n * k/d)
             Best case : O(k(n+d))
 Data structure: Array

-                                                   8. Counting sort

-Is a stable algorithm that sorts the elements of an array by counting the number of occurrences of each unique element in the array.
-The counts are stored in an auxiliary array and the sorting is done by mapping the counts as an index of the auxiliary array.
-Space complexity: O(n+k), where k is the
-Time complexity; Worst case: O(n+k)
-            Average case: O(n+k)
-Data structure: Array List

                                                   9. Bucket sort